 1 2 3 4 5 6

 How many clients infected?
 With which viruses?
 When?
-Following query produces list of client ip’s with real infection attempts.
-In an enterprise environment setup this would serve a good starting point for CSIRT team mitigation actions.
+The following query produces a list of client IP’s with real infection attempts.
+In an enterprise environment setup, this would serve a good starting point for CSIRT team mitigation actions.

 1 2 3 4 5 6 7 8 9 10